Latest Invoice Finance Offers

 Invoice Finance Providers

-There are a number of different lenders who are active in the invoice finance market.
-Each lender has their own process and criteria, and each has their own areas of expertise.
+There are a number of different lenders who are active in the market.
+Each lender has their own process and criteria with their own areas of expertise.

 We work hard on your behalf to find the best providers for your circumstances – and we don’t charge a broker fee for our service.
 We try to cover all the leading lenders in our invoice finance comparison, to give you the broadest range of options possible.

-Although people have historically used their own bank to provide funding, a number of new lenders have entered the market, improving the choice for borrowers.
+Although people have historically used their own bank to provide funding, a number of new lenders have entered the market.
+This has improved the choice for borrowers.
 Here we break down the different types of lenders, and how they tend to work.

 High Street Banks

-High street banks have historically been the go-to resource for invoice finance.
+High street banks have historically been the go-to resource.
 As with other forms of finance, the offering from high street banks is usually aimed at the prime end of the market.